WSIB First Aid Program Changes 2026

 New First Aid Resources and Literature

 New course materials will be required for candidates, instructors, examiner and trainers.
-Previous materials will be retired upon launch.
+Previous materials were retired upon launch.
 It is the responsibility of the affiliate, instructor, examiner, trainer or candidate to ensure they have the appropriate course materials.

 The purchase of new materials is included for instructors, examiners and trainers when they register for the First Aid Update Course.
-All materials will be available for purchase on LifegaurdDepot.com as soon as possible.
 Test sheets, the Leadership Master Sheet, the Program Guide, and similar materials will remain available for download at LifesavingSociety.com.

 New Candidate Resources